 3. Explore Oak Bluffs, Massachusetts.

 When you get off the ferry here, you will be surprised to learn that this bustling town was named because it used to be an oak grove.
-You will not be surprised to know that it is the only town on the Vineyard that was planned as a tourist destination.
+You will not be surprised to know that it is the only town on the Vineyard planned as a tourist destination.
 Even in the shoulder season, it is busy and has a large concentration of the island’s restaurants and stores.

 4. Walk through “Cottage City,” Wesleyan Grove.

-These cute gingerbread summer cottages were built as part of a Methodist revival, replacing the tents that were used in the 1700s.
+These cute gingerbread summer cottages were built as part of a Methodist revival, replacing the tents used in the 1700s.

 5. Search through the cottage nameplates for the Harris and Shearer Cottages.

 Oak Bluffs was one of the first havens for African-Americans to vacation by the beach.
-There is an exhibition called “Power of Place” where you can learn more in the National Museum of African-American History and Culture in the US capital.
+An exhibition called “Power of Place” is where you can learn more in the National Museum of African-American History and Culture in the US capital.
 This is just another one of the great things to do in Washington DC!

 6. Try some lobster ice cream at Ben and Bill’s Ice Cream Emporium.